BlockSigner/cove/site/content/english/integration.md

 {{< content class="no-bottom-padding" >}}
 {{% heading %}}
-# With Skribble you benefit from <br class="hide-for-mobile">the highest standards of technology <br class="hide-for-mobile">and security
+# With Skribble you benefit from
+the highest standards of technology and security
 {{% /heading %}}
 {{< /content >}}